Jerald Posman

 Jerald Posman is Vice President for Administration and Finance at the City College of New York, a senior college of the City University of New York.
-Prior to that, he served most recently as Senior Vice President and COO for six and a half years at York College, City University of New York.
-He received his undergraduate degree in English literature from the City College of New York and MBA from the Harvard Business School, Harvard University.
+Prior to that, he served most recently as Senior Vice President and Chief Operating Officer for six and a half years at York College, City University of New York.
+He received his undergraduate degree in English literature from the City College of New York and MBA from the Harvard Business School.

 Career

 Posman has worked and lived overseas, including five years in the Peace Corps as a volunteer teacher in Tunisia and as a staff member in Sri Lanka.
 He has been in charge of vast operations as Deputy Chancellor of the New York City School System and been involved in the most shoestring entrepreneurial ventures.
 Posman was also the Vice Chancellor for Budget and Finance at the City University of New York from 1977 to 1984.